alwell/Cetasikas/preface.md

 Boriharnwannaket in Bangkok, who greatly assisted me in understanding the Dhamma and its application in daily life.
 I based my study of cetasikas on the lectures she held in the Saket Temple in Bangkok.
-I also wish to express my appreciation to the ``Dhamma Study and Propagation Foundation'' and to the publisher Alan Weller.
+I also wish to express my appreciation to the "Dhamma Study and Propagation Foundation" and to the publisher Alan Weller.
 With their help the publication of this book was possible.
 All the texts from which I quoted have been printed by the Pāli text Society.